lukeprofits/claude-bible-verse-spinner/README.md

 > Read Scripture while Claude thinks.

-## One-line Setup

-Paste this into Claude Code:
+# Paste this into Claude Code:

 ```
 Clone https://github.com/lukeprofits/claude-bible-verse-spinner, read the CLAUDE.md, and follow its instructions